 The file-size limit for translating documents (as stated in Google’s FAQs) is 1MB.
 However, you may have success with larger documents.
 After all, it doesn’t hurt to try.
 Keep in mind, the larger the document, the longer the translation will take.

-To use Google Translate to translate an entire document, follow these steps and see Figure 1 for reference:
+To use Google Translate to translate an entire document, follow these steps and see the figure below for reference: